fixthelights/SC2006-Peewee/README.md

 Created folders for classes, components and pages in the source folder:

-Classes - controller classes in charge of linking to backend Componenets - reusuable UI elements
+Classes - controller classes in charge of linking to backend

+Components - reusuable UI elements

 Pages - different UI pages

 What is left for frontend first half: